R1tterLanze/HBonds_Project/README.md

-# HBonds_Project
+#HBonds_Project
 This program is a PyMol script calculating which atoms in a protein interact via hydrogen bonds and displays the results in PyMol.

 ##Installation

 To use this program, you will need to have the latest version of Python (best would be Anaconda) and PyMol, as well as the Pandas library, installed on your computer.

 To install the latest version of Python, follow these steps:

-Download the Python installer from the official website and run it to begin the installation process.
+Download the Python or Anaconda installer from the official website and run it to begin the installation process.
 Follow the prompts to complete the installation.